Jack Kirby: Partnership with Joe Simon

 Kirby moved on to comic-book publisher and newspaper syndicator Fox Feature Syndicate, earning a then-reasonable $15-a-week salary.
-He began to explore superhero narrative with the comic strip The Blue Beetle, published from January to March 1940, starring a character created by the pseudonymous Charles Nicholas, a house name that Kirby retained for the three-month-long strip.
 During this time, Kirby met and began collaborating with cartoonist and Fox editor Joe Simon, who in addition to his staff work continued to freelance.
 Simon recalled in 1988, "I loved Jack's work and the first time I saw it I couldn't believe what I was seeing.
 He asked if we could do some freelance work together.
 I was delighted and I took him over to my little office.
-We worked from the second issue of Blue Bolt through ... about 25 years."
+We worked from the second issue of Blue Bolt through... about 25 years."

 After leaving Fox and collaborating on the premiere issue of Fawcett Comics' Captain Marvel Adventures ([March] 1941), the first solo title for the previously introduced superhero, and for which Kirby was told to mimic creator C.C.
 Beck's drawing style, the duo were hired on staff at pulp magazine publisher Martin Goodman's Timely Comics (later to become Marvel Comics).
 There Simon and Kirby created the patriotic superhero Captain America in late 1940.
 Simon, who became the company's editor, with Kirby as art director, said he negotiated with Goodman to give the duo 25 percent of the profits from the feature.
 The first issue of Captain America Comics, released in early 1941, sold out in days, and the second issue's print run was set at over a million copies.
 The title's success established the team as a notable creative force in the industry.
 After the first issue was published, Simon asked Kirby to join the Timely staff as the company's art director.